spring-projects-experimental/spring-boot-thin-launcher/README.md

 The launcher then takes over and reads the `lib.properties`, downloading the dependencies (and all transitives) as necessary, and setting up a new class loader with them all on the classpath.
 It then runs the application's own main method with that class loader.
+If the `lib.properties` is not there then the `pom.xml` is used instead (it can be in the root of the jar or in the standard `META-INF/maven` location).

-The app jar in the demo is build using the Maven assembly plugin.
-You could copy paste the configuration and it would probably work with your app.
-It would be nice to be able to support it from Spring Boot as a build plugin option.
+The app jar in the demo is build using the Spring Boot plugin and a custom `Layout` (so it only builds with Spring Boot 1.5.x),

 ## Caching